srozemuller/rozemuller_blog/content/blog/2022-03-08-configure-subscribe-to-avd-in-rdp-client-automated/index.md

 ## Summary

 In this blog post, I show different ways to configure the AVD subscription URL automated.
-I showed how to configure this setting in Microsoft Endpoint Manager, as on an Azure virtual machine.
+I showed how to configure this setting in Microsoft Intune, as on an Azure virtual machine.
 Also, I showed an example of how to embed the configuration script into a YAML DevOps pipeline.

 Thank you for reading this blog about how to configure auto subscribe for AVD in the remote desktop client automated.